 - It’s made with hand-selected leather that feels smooth and supple, apart from being resistant and stylish.

 - It has an adjustable recline to get the pressure off your back.
-The recline helps you keep the TV eye-level when watching movies so you can keep the correct posture.
+The recline helps you keep the TV eye level when watching movies so you can keep the correct and good posture.